-- Meningitis - inflammation of the membranes of the brain or spinal cord (inflammation of the meninges).
+- Meningitis - inflammation of the membranes of the brain or spinal cord.

 Causes of normal pressure hydrocephalus

-This condition affects people aged at least 50 years - in most cases doctors don't know what caused it (idiopathic normal pressure hydrocephalus).
-Sometimes it may develop after a stroke, infection or injury to the brain.
+This condition affects people aged at least 50 - in most cases, doctors don't know what caused it.
+Sometimes, it may develop after a stroke, infection, or injury to the brain.

 There are two theories:

-- There is something wrong with the arachnoid villi and CSF (cerebrospinal fluid) is not reabsorbed into the bloodstream properly.
-Consequently the brain starts to produce less new CSF, resulting in a gradual rise in intracranial pressure over a longer period compared to other forms of hydrocephalus.
+- CSF is not reabsorbed into the bloodstream properly.
+Because of this, the brain starts to produce less new CSF, resulting in a gradual rise in pressure over a long period.
 The gradual rise in pressure may cause progressive brain damage.

-- An underlying condition, such as heart disease, a high blood cholesterol level, or diabetes is affecting normal blood flow, which may lead to a softening of brain tissue.
-The softened brain tissue may result in increasing pressure.
+- An underlying condition, such as heart disease, high blood cholesterol level, or diabetes affects normal blood flow, which may lead to a softening of brain tissue.
+The softened brain tissue results in increasing pressure.

 Babies and young children (congenital hydrocephalus):

-Acquired hydrocephalus (occurs after birth) - if the child or adult develops the signs and symptoms of hydrocephalus the doctor may:
+Acquired hydrocephalus (occurs after birth) - if the child or adult develops the signs and symptoms of hydrocephalus the doctor will:

 - Carry out a physical and neurological examination.

-Normal pressure hydrocephalus (occurs in patients aged 50 years and over) - diagnosing this type of hydrocephalus is more tricky because symptoms are more subtle and do not appear suddenly.
-Also, normal pressure hydrocephalus shares symptoms with some other common conditions, such as Alzheimer's disease.
+Normal pressure hydrocephalus - diagnosing this type of hydrocephalus is more tricky because symptoms are more subtle and do not appear suddenly.

 Treatments for hydrocephalus